 relaxing on a beach at sunrise in Riviera Maya Mexico

-Riviera Maya is a popular holiday destination located on the south eastern coast of Mexico's Yucatan.
+Riviera Maya is a popular holiday destination on Mexico's Yucatan's southeastern coast.
 Whether you are seeking to visit Mayan ruins or relax on the white sand beaches, there is something for everyone here.
 In fact, one of the reasons it is such a great location is that unlike other island paradise locations in the Caribbean, there are plenty of day trip excursions and adventures you can take here that go well beyond simply soaking up the sun with a drink in your hand.
 If you’re thinking about visiting the Riviera Maya for your next trip, here are a few tips and tricks on what to look out for, when to go, and where to go.

 When to Visit Riviera Maya

 Riviera Maya and its surrounding locations are hot all year round.
 However, the question of when is the best time to visit Riviera Maya is a challenging one since each person has different priorities.
-For instance, if you are looking to relax and get some peace and quiet then April and May are a great time to visit because it is less busy.
-From October through March the weather in Riviera Maya will be dry and while cooler than summer ... temperatures are going to range from 70-80 degrees.
+For instance, if you are looking to relax and get some peace and quiet, then April and May are a great time to visit because they are less busy.
+From October through March, the weather in Riviera Maya will be dry, and while cooler than summer, temperatures are going to range from 70-80 degrees.

 Summer temperatures in Riviera Maya see high temperatures in the 90's with high humidity and June through September is hurricane season so you may want to avoid that too unless you are a bargain seeker willing to take a risk of bad weather (or worse).